lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 See {{sect-5.3.4}} for CertRepMessage syntax.
-Note that if the PKI Message Protection is "shared secret information" (see {{sect-5.1.3.1}}), then any certificate transported in the caPubs field may be directly trusted as a root CA certificate by the initiator.
+Note that if the PKI Message Protection is "shared secret information" (see {{sect-5.1.3.1}}), then any certificate transported in the caPubs field may be directly trusted as a trusted CA certificate by the initiator.

 ### Certification Request